 - 1. The policy is included in the College Handbook of College Policies and Regulations. - 2.
 A copy of the AA Plan is available in the College Library. - 3.
 Copies of the AA plan are made available to employees and students by the Office of Institutional Equity upon request. - 4.
 A plan summary is made available to all current and new employees in either hard copy or electronic format. - 5.
 The College publishes the entire Affirmative Action Plan on its website.
-Students, faculty, staff, and members of the community can access this information on the Office of Institutional Equity web page at http://www.ric.edu/institutionalequity/Pages/default.aspx aret Lynch-Director of Institutional Equity
+Students, faculty, staff, and members of the community can access this information on the Office of Institutional Equity web page here